Fall/Winter Naturalist Programs

 Ham Lake Fire

-Eleven years ago, a giant wildfire started at Ham Lake, and spread throughout much of the Gunflint Trail.
+Twelve years ago, a giant wildfire started at Ham Lake, and spread throughout much of the Gunflint Trail.
 Residents were evacuated, and many structures were destroyed.
 Over a thousand fire fighters from all over the continent helped fight the fire.
 The forest was reborn in an incredible way.
 Come to this fascinating presentation and hear what this event was like from one of the firefighters who experienced it.

 Lake Superior Shipwrecks